Education and prevention

 SVNB works in partnership with post-secondary institutions in New Brunswick to improve sexual violence awareness within the campus community.
 One of our most accessible trainings is the online modules titled: Seeds of Change; Bystander Skills that Transform Cultures of Sexual Violence.

-There are three Modules in this course and each module has two lessons.
+There are three modules in this course and each module has two lessons.
 After completing each lesson, you will unlock the next within this course.
-After finishing the 6th and last lesson, completing all three modules, you will have an opportunity to complete a feedback survey and receive a certificate of completion.
+After finishing the sixth and last lesson, completing all three modules, you will have an opportunity to complete a feedback survey and receive a certificate of completion.

 Register